The Little Bear Movie: Release

 The film was released on VHS and DVD by Paramount Home Entertainment.
+It also serves as the series finale.

 Reception

 Tracy Moore of Common Sense Media gave the film a 5 out of 5 star rating, writing:

 The Little Bear Movie, based on the TV series Little Bear, is such remarkably gentle, positive programming for children that it feels like an anomaly.
 Fit for any preschooler, and likely to incite a little nostalgia for organic, free-range play in adults, the film is slower-paced and practically quaint in its simple desire to show the budding friendship between a civilized bear and a wild bear, and the abiding respect they foster for each other's ways of life along the way.

 Kids will enjoy the sweet friendships, the silly foxes, and the outdoor adventure.
 Parents will like the attention paid to the dangers of the outdoors, the free-spirited play driven by imagination and a cardboard box, and the family-friendly themes.

 Shawn Colvin (performer) and Marc Jordan and Antony Vanderburgh (composers) were nominated for Best Original Song at the 2001 Video Premiere Awards for the song "Great Big World".